 What is the NCAA College Pass?

-The NCAA College Pass gives you access to live & on demand NCAA College Sports action, available for viewers in Europe, Middle East & Africa.
-With over 3000 NCAA College Sport events & shows available live and on demand, the NCAA College Pass is the ultimate ticket for any college sports fan.
+The NCAA College Pass gives you access to live & on-demand NCAA College Sports action, available for viewers in Europe, Middle East & Africa.
+With over 3000 NCAA College Sport events & shows available live and on-demand.
+The NCAA College Pass is the ultimate ticket for any college sports fan.
 You can watch fixture by fixture, or you can watch one of two ESPN TV channels, the SEC Network and ESPNU on ESPN Player.

 What games are available?

-The ESPN NCAA College Pass will give you access to watch:
+The NCAA College Pass will give you access to watch:

 NCAA Men’s College Football

-Over 400 fixtures per season, including ESPN College GameDay and over 25 Bowl Series Games, and College Championship Playoff.
+Over 500 fixtures per season, including ESPN College GameDay and over 25 Bowl Series Games, and College Championship Playoff.
 Plus all content from SEC Network and ESPNU, plus live SEC+ fixtures.